Services which support children and young people with additional needs

 - Physical Disability Support Service

-ICDS Statutory Education, Health, Care and Assessment team
+ICDS Education, Health, Care Assessment Pre and Post 16 Teams

-The team will work with the family and young person to produce an EHCP detailing the specialist education needs of the child/young person, the provision needed in order to meet the need and the desired outcomes.
+Where the threshold is met and agreement is reached that a plan is required, the team will work with the family and young person to produce an EHCP detailing the specialist education needs of the child/young person.
+The teams are then responsible for maintaining the plan until it ceases.

 Duty contact details for the Assessment Team: